APE 2021 Leibniz Hall - this time virtual!

 Crisis in Communication: the Functions and Future of selective Journals

-Dr. James Butcher, VP Journals, Nature Research and BMC, Springer Nature, London
+Dr. James Butcher, VP Journals, Nature Portfolio and BMC, Springer Nature, London

 Beyond the Paper, the Data, and then a bit further – Capturing more of the Research Workflow